JeffDeCola/my-go-examples/OAuth-2.0-google-cloud-storage-api/README.md

 ### STEP 6 EXCHANGE AUTH CODE FOR TOKEN

+IMPORTANT - Can only use the auth code once.

 If it is then we use the `code` to ask google for a short-lived access `token`.
 We can save the code for future use to get another token later.